MicheleTobias/Workshop-Cartography-Journal-Figures/README.md

 2. Load in the data - Lake Monsters, Lakes, Admin 1 boundaries (states).
 All of the data we're working with today is vector data.

 <img src="/images/LoadData.png" width="600"/>
+Note that the colors of the data are selected at random, so your data will probably look different.

 3. Save your project file.